le1nax/ECLAPatientmonitorClient/README.md

 4) install C/C++ 'Extention Pack' and 'CMakeTools' in VSCode Extentions Marketplace
 5) Clone VcPkg the way it is described on https://vcpkg.io/en/getting-started.html
 6) Clone PCANBasic VcPkg custom port from https://github.com/le1nax/pcanbasicPort
-7) copy the custom port into C:/src/vcpkg/ports
+7) rename the custom port to 'pcanbasic' copy the custom port into C:/src/vcpkg/ports, so that the resulting path is 'C:/src/vcpkg/ports/pcanbasic'
 8) install PCANBasic USB driver on https://www.peak-system.com/Drivers.523.0.html?&L=1&gclid=Cj0KCQiAhomtBhDgARIsABcaYymK2YJHcDezRRLWyHRyjNoiTxcTiBKGofs6HnykRkif9vdrBY0sDl8aAmVpEALw_wcB
 9) Clone the ECLAPatientmonitor repo into your prefered Repository directory
 10) Open the CMakeLists.txt directory of the project in VsCode and select gcc mingw kit (F1, type in 'CMake: Select Kit')